 - 1.1 The Building Safety Act 2022 has broadened the Architects Registration Board's authority to monitor and assess the competence of architects throughout their careers by allowing the creation of a new continuing professional development (CPD) scheme for registered architects. - 1.2 ARB has developed four principles upon which a CPD scheme will be based.
 They are that the scheme should: - i.
 Improve overall competence of the profession - ii.
 Be tailored by architects to their own practice and needs - iii.
 Be proportionate and deliverable - iv.
-Avoid duplication where possible - 1.3 The CPD scheme will be focused on the outcomes of CPD carried out, rather than the fact that training has been undertaken.
-Architects will be required to carry out and record their CPD activities, and to reflect on the impact that their development has had on their competence and practice. - 1.4 Each year, ARB will review and assess whether there are any areas of architectural practice that must be covered by architects through their CPD.
+Avoid duplication where possible - 1.3 The CPD scheme is focused on the outcomes of CPD carried out, rather than the fact that training has been undertaken.
+Architects are required to carry out and record their CPD activities, and to reflect on the impact that their development has had on their competence and practice. - 1.4 Each year, ARB will review and assess whether there are any areas of architectural practice that must be covered by architects through their CPD.
 If mandatory CPD topics are set, architects may address these topics in a way that is relevant to their practice.
 ARB will not dictate the type of CPD that is carried out, nor provide the training.

-- 1.5 All architects will be expected to carry out and record their CPD activities it will be a requirement of continued registration and form part of the retention fee process.
-There will not be a minimum number of activities that must be carried out, as the focus of the CPD scheme is on the quality of architects' development rather than carrying out an arbitrary number of activities.
-ARB will provide extensive guidance and tools to help architects comply with the scheme. - 1.6 Architects will be able to record their CPD records on our ARB platform or an alternative CPD recording platform that is compliant with the scheme's requirements. - 1.7 A percentage of architects' CPD records will be audited for quality assurance and compliance purposes.
+- 1.5 All architects are expected to carry out and record their CPD activities it is a requirement of continued registration and forms part of the retention fee process.
+There is not a minimum number of activities that must be carried out, as the focus of the CPD scheme is on the quality of architects' development rather than carrying out an arbitrary number of activities.
+ARB has provided extensive guidance and tools to help architects comply with the scheme. - 1.6 Architects may record their CPD records on our ARB platform or on RIBA's platform. - 1.7 A percentage of architects' CPD records will be audited for quality assurance and compliance purposes each year.
 Temporary exemptions may be approved for those architects who are unable to carry out the required CPD.
 There will be opportunities for those architects who haven't met the required standards to take the necessary steps before they are removed from the Register of Architects.